 How the TD Aeroplan Visa Infinite Privilege compares to others

 My TD Aeroplan Visa Infinite Privilege review is positive.
 This card is clearly aimed at people who fly on Air Canada on a regular basis.
-Despite the annual fee of $399, the included Priority Pass membership and six free annual passes make this one of the best TD credit cards.
+Despite the annual fee of $599, the included benefits make this one of the best TD credit cards.